kvnknowles/kvnknowles.github.io/_posts/2015-04-08-initial-blog.md

 layout: post
 title: Introductions
 ---
-Taking the first step by creating this blog, next step is to start dumping my thoughts in to coherent blogs.
-Setting the bar high!
+Taking the first step by creating this blog, next step is to start writing.

 ###Why Blog?